Do Americans Know How to Elect a Leader?

 Celebrity endorsements seem to be an important indicator of political acumen in many minds.
 Uttering positive-sounding words and making grandiloquent promises is a highly valued quality.
 Arrogance and narcissism have apparently become tremendous political virtues.

 Does truth matter?
-Do the people so excited about the these political candidates really know anything important about them?
+Do the people so excited about these political candidates really know anything important about them?
 Back in 2008, voters bought into an idea of hope and change; seven in 10 Americans thought the new president would improve race relations in the U.S. Meanwhile, they ignored several disturbing facts.
 Tom Brokaw admitted that the media didn’t vet this man.

 A great many people seem to have learned nothing from that experience.
 Here we are in another cycle of uninformed citizens voting based on a political process distorted by money, by biased media coverage, and by lies peddled by the candidates about themselves and about each other.